virtual360-io/proxy-chain-rb/README.md

 ProxyChainRb is a Ruby wrapper around the Node.JS library [proxy-chain](https://github.com/apifytech/proxy-chain).

-It enables you to tunnel proxies that require authentication via a non-auth proxy started on localhost (making it possible to use authenticated proxies in e.g. Chrome and Firefox via Selenium).
+It enables you to tunnel proxies that require authentication via a non-authenticated proxies bound to localhost (making it possible to use authenticated proxies in e.g. Chrome and Firefox via Selenium).

 ## Installation